-Annex 5 to OPG Amended in October 2017 PART IV: ENDORSEMENT BY GOVERNMENT AND CERTIFICATION BY THE IMPLEMENTING ENTITY
+Annex 5 to OPG Amended in October 2017

-A. Record of endorsement on behalf of the government Provide the name and position of the government official and indicate date of endorsement.
+PART IV: ENDORSEMENT BY GOVERNMENT AND CERTIFICATION BY THE IMPLEMENTING ENTITY the name and position of the government official and indicate date of endorsement.
 If this is a regional project/programme, list the endorsing officials all the participating countries.
 The endorsement letter(s) should be attached as an annex to the project/programme proposal.
 Please attach the endorsement letter(s) with this template; add as many participating governments if a regional project/programme: